crawl/crawl/crawl-ref/docs/crawl_manual.rst

   The Tengu are an ancient and feared species of bird-people with a legendary propensity for violence.
 Basically humanoid with bird-like heads and clawed feet, the Tengu can wear all types of armour except helmets and boots.
-Despite their lack of wings, powerful Tengu can fly magically, and very powerful members of this species can stay in the air indefinitely.
-Their movement speed and evasion are increased slightly while flying.
+Despite their lack of wings, powerful Tengu can fly magically, and their movement speed and evasion are increased slightly while flying.

   They are experts at all forms of fighting, including the magical arts of combat (conjurations, summonings and, to a lesser extent, necromancy).
 They